hopzebordah/arch-config/README.md

 it's also a good idea to reboot afterwards.

-p.s. this program will not harm any of your files, EXCEPT for:
+p.s. this program will not harm any of your files, BUT IT WILL REPLACE:

 .vimrc .zshrc .oh-my-zsh .xinitrc .Xdefaults .config/i3/config .config/termite/config